Abjad/abjad/trunk/abjad/docs/source/reference_manual/rests/index.rst

 Rests
 =====

 Making rests from strings
 -------------------------

-You can make rests from a string:
+You can make a rest from a LilyPond input string:

 ::